TonyRipa/PlaceValue/README.md

 WholePlaceValue2
 ------------------------
 <i>WholePlaceValue2</i> is a 2D version of WholePlaceValue.
-Whereas WholePlaceValue can be used to represent base agnostic arithmetic for 1 base, WholePlaceValue2 can be used to represent base agnostic arithmetic for 2 bases.
+Whereas WholePlaceValue can be used to represent base-agnostic arithmetic for 1 base, WholePlaceValue2 can be used to represent base agnostic arithmetic for 2 bases.
 WholePlaceValue2 is used by <i>Polynomial2</i>.
 If Polynomial2 wants to calculate x+y, then it asks WholePlaceValue2 to calculate:
 <pre>
      1    1
 10 + 0 = 10